AlaskaAirlines/auro-popover/README.md

 Open [localhost:8000](http://localhost:8000/)

+### Commit message formats

+Git commit messages need to follow the synatx of https://www.conventionalcommits.org/, even for commits done on your local machine.

 ### Testing
 Automated tests are required for every Auro component.
 See `.\test\auro-popover.test.js` for the tests for this component.
 Run `npm test` to run the tests and check code coverage.
 Tests must pass and meet a certain coverage threshold to commit.
 See [the testing documentation](https://auro.alaskaair.com/support/tests) for more details.